aschot-myan/Rashr/README.md

 This app flashes your device recovery without rebooting it very fast and easy.
 There are 3 flash options:

-"Flash Clockworkmod-Recovery" and "Flash TWRP" (You can use these predefined buttons if they are supported.
-Shown below) and "Flash other".
+"Flash Clockworkmod-Recovery" and "Flash TWRP" (You can use these predefined buttons if they are supported.) and "Flash other".

 "Flash Clockworkmod" & "Flash TWRP" load the custom-recovery for your device down and install them automatically.
 "Flash other" lets you choose an image from the internal or external memory of your device.